 Guesthouses and hostels in Cuba are called Casa de particulares.
 99% of them do not have online booking available, but the few offers booking through Airbnb.

-If you normally use couch surfing while traveling, then you should know that it is strictly illegal in Cuba.
+If you usually use couch surfing while travelling, then you should know that it is strictly illegal in Cuba.
 Hence, there are very CS hosts in the country.
 If your host gets a couch, then they have to pay a very high fine.
 So if you are planning to go to Cuba on a low budget, save up some more money and forget about CS.

 Camera Drones have fast become an extremely popular accessory.
 I even have my own.
 But don’t even think about bringing it with you to Cuba.
 It´s absolutely not allowed.
 You will be asked at the airport if you have one.
 If yes, then you will have to leave it at the custom and pick it up when leaving the country.